-- Data exfiltration and sabotage
+- Data breaches and sabotage attempts

-- Command and control activities
+- Command and control actions

-- Malware and persistence mechanisms
+- Malware and their persistence patterns

 External Vulnerability Assessment / Penetration Testing

 Regularly probe the external infrastructure to guarantee that all potential threats are identified and appropriately addressed.
 Our experts utilize a blend of manual and advanced testing to challenge a client's online defenses.

 Similar to its external counterpart, this assesses the organization's internal infrastructures.
 Extra penetration tests can be carried out to understand the impact of potentially harmful insiders.